top of page

 The verb 'plummet' has its etymology rooted in Old English and Old French.
 It is believed to be derived from the Old French word 'plommet,' which means 'a small lead weight' or 'a plumb bob.'
 This Old French term, in turn, comes from the Latin word 'plumbum,' which means 'lead.'
 In the context of 'plummet,' 'plumbum' referred to a weight attached to a line used by builders and masons to measure verticality.
 Over time, the term 'plummet' evolved to describe the rapid and straight-down fall or drop of an object, person, or value, typically from a great height, much like the behavior of a plumb bob.
 The etymology of 'plummet' reflects its historical connection to the use of weights and lines for measuring vertical alignment, emphasizing the idea of a swift and straight descent.

-Quiz: Find the meaning of plummet
+Find the correct meaning of the verb plummet:

 Try Again!